SebasF1349/LB-Chess-Extension/README.md

     * **$chessng w** or **$chessng b**: Starts a "One vs Public" game. w means the broadcaster will play with the white pieces, b for the black pieces.

     * **$chessng**: Starts a "Public vs Public" game.
-The viewers will have 1 minute to join the game (check **$playchess**), and the deck will decide which colour they are assigned.
+The viewers will have 1 minute to join the game (check **$playchess**), and the deck will decide which color they are assigned.
 After the game is started, they can still join.
 As the viewers play between them, you can now relax and what the game.

 * **$chessnb** (chess new board): Another "only broadcaster" command.
-Resets the chessbaord and the game.
+Resets the chessboard and the game.
 Useful to finish the game or move the pieces to the initial position.
 If you use **$chessng** it will reset automatically, so there is no need to use **$chessnb** before starting a game.

 * **$playchess**: Let the viewers join a "Public vs Public" game.
 The deck will decide with which colour they will play.
 If they use the command before starting the game, all the "inscriptions" will be split between white and black.
-If the game is in progress, they still can join and the deck will decide the colour with a chat message.
+If the game is in progress, they still can join and the deck will decide the color with a chat message.

 * **$[chessmove]**: The key command to move!
 If you are playing alone, doing $e4 will move the pawn to e4 in the board.
 If the viewers are playing as a team, each vote will be shown in the screen and the move with more votes will be played.
 The extension will not allow illegal moves.
 All legal moves are possible, even castling (O-O), promoting (c8Q) or en passant!
 But be careful, you need to know the algebraic notation very well!
 You can also vote for resigning with **$resign** (or what you decided in step 5 of set up).